OpenCoreData/ocdGarden/JanusCSV2Graph/README.md

 * I likely should look at QUDT (http://www.qudt.org/) but I tried once and it hurt.
 Jokes aside, I can't even tell if I should be looking at this.
 * Also should review ODM2 (http://www.odm2.org/) and see what I could use there.
 * Several vocabulary elements in test.nt are made up and are not resolvable URI's.
 It's a test after all and I really want to use existing things in the end, not make something up.
+For now I am just doing this to allow me to build out a graph to share to enable discussion with others.

 The **test.nt** file is here to look at, but it's N-triples are noted so not the easiest to review.
 I need to set up some live queries that people can follow and look at.
 The main queries and results will be something like: